mdbootstrap/mdb-ui-kit/docs/examples/index.md

 ## Templates

-Templates that give a quick structural start to using Material Design for Bootstrap.
+Templates that give a quick structural start to using Bootstrap Material Design.

 <div class="card-deck">
   <div class="card card-block">